Tokyo Olympics organizers ban spectators on COVID fears | DW | 08.07.2021

 Organizing chief Seiko Hashimoto said it is regrettable that the Olympics will be held "in a very limited format."
 Tokyo has declared a state of emergency due to rising infection numbers.

-Tokyo Olympics organizers have decided to hold the Olympics without spectators after Japan's Prime Minister called a state of emergency in the region where there event is being held.
+The Olympic Games in Tokyo will be held with no spectators, organizers announced on Thursday, after Japan's Prime Minister called a state of emergency in the capital.

 "We had no other choice," said local organizing chief Seiko Hashimoto on Thursday, after originally hoping the venues could be at least half full.

+The Tokyo Games, scheduled from July 23 to August 8, are being held after a delay despite opposition from medical experts and the majority of the public.

+Japan has already banned overseas spectators in a bid to curb infections.
+The officials have also set a cap on domestic viewers at 50% of capacity, up to 10,000 people, before deciding for a complete ban.

-International Olympic Committee (IOC) president Thomas Bach arrived in Japan on Thursday just as Japanese authorities announced the state of emergency responding to a growth in COVID-19 case numbers.
+International Olympic Committee (IOC) president Thomas Bach arrived in Japan on Thursday.
+He is set to spend three days in self-isolation to minimize the risk of infection.

 This is a breaking news story and will be updated.